Randolph Bezzant Holmes Photographs, 1910-1919

 Holmes was also a painter and an author.
 He published Between the Indus and the Ganges Rivers in 1956 and left a draft of Khyber Frontiers in Turmoil among his papers.
 The manuscript describes the social/political upheavals that rocked the North-West Frontier Province when India and Pakistan became independent in 1947.
 Holmes tried to convey the natural beauty of the region and of the people by hand tinting and/or over-painting his photographic prints.
 Examples of this work can be seen in the Holmes collection in the Rubenstein Library.

 There are 92 prints in the R. B. Holmes Photographs collection.
 The majority of the images contain the Randolph Holmes Photograph Co. identification number and the original caption.
 For the exhibit, the curators augmented some of the original captions with geographic information using Peshawar, Pakistan, as a reference point.

 The collection is available to researchers in the Rubenstein Library reading room.
-This exhibit is accessible on-line at http://exhibits.library.duke.edu/exhibits/show/holmes The Rubenstein Library is actively building its collections of Indian, Afghanistan, and Pakistan photography.
-In addition to the Randolph Bezzant Holmes materials, current collections include: Bourne and Shepherd photographs of India, Nepal, and Burma ca. 1863-1875; Afghan War Photographs circa 1897; Mela Ram & Sons photographs of the Third Anglo-Afghan War, 1919-1920; William Hillman Shockley photographs of India ca. 1897-1922; and, William Gedney photographs of India ca. 1969-1980.
+In addition to the Randolph Bezzant Holmes materials, other collections about this region include: Bourne and Shepherd photographs of India, Nepal, and Burma ca. 1863-1875; Afghan War Photographs circa 1897; Mela Ram & Sons photographs of the Third Anglo-Afghan War, 1919-1920; William Hillman Shockley photographs of India ca. 1897-1922; and, William Gedney photographs of India ca. 1969-1980.
 All collections are open to researchers.
 A selection of images by William Gedney can be viewed in the Library’s Digital Collections http://library.duke.edu/digitalcollections/gedney/ and a selection of Bourne and Dayal photographs can be viewed online at https://exhibits.library.duke.edu/exhibits/show/royalindia/intro.